amyjko/critically-conscious-computing/chapters/ai.md

 Other computer scientists dream smaller, envisioning what many call *weak AI*, imagining a world in which we create intelligence for specific tasks, such as:

-* Speech recognition and production for particular natural languages;
+* Speech recognition and production for particular natural languages.
-* Grasping and locomotion by robots to automate warehouses and assembly;
+* Grasping and locomotion by robots to automate warehouses and assembly.
-* Problem solving in specific games like chess or go;
+* Problem solving in specific games like chess or go.
-* Vision, such as detecting and tracking objects in driverless cars;
+* Vision, such as detecting and tracking objects in driverless cars.
-* Dialog, to facilitate human-AI conversations in customer service;
+* Dialog, to facilitate human-AI conversations in customer service.
 * Even programming itself, automatically generating programs to meet requirements rather than having people program them.

 Others still think of AI not through the lens of "strength", but rather *augmentation*, seeing it as a way of enhancing human abilities rather than mimicking them<englebart62>.
 For example, rather than viewing smart speakers in our homes as replacing human assistants, we can view them enhancing our natural human abilities with computational ones.
 Or, rather than thinking of robot as replacements for factory workers, we might invent robotic exoskeletons that make factory workers stronger, safer, and more productive.
 In an augmentation view, it does not matter how "strong" AI is, but rather, how well it amplifies people's ability to pursue their needs and desires.